 The question wasn't asked - Looking at the questionnaire that was used to gather data is a simple way to check this.
 The Census Bureau includes questionnaires on their websites and in many print publications.

-Confidentiality - the Census Bureau suppresses data that can be identified with a specific individual or business.
+Confidentiality and Data Protection - the Census Bureau suppresses data that can be identified with a specific individual or business.
 This usually affects data for small geographic areas.
-For more information, see the How We Protect Your Privacy link below.
+For more information, see the Data Stewardship and Privacy Program.

 The data was not/has not been released - Look for release schedules.
 Examples: